LIS

 a.
 A board-approved two-year course in a school of opticianry, including the study of topics essential to qualify for practicing as an optician; or

 b.
-A two-year apprenticeship, including all required related technical instruction, while registered in the apprenticeship program in accordance with the standards established by the state Department of Labor and Industry, Division of Registered Apprenticeship, and approved by the board;
+A two-year apprenticeship, including all required related technical instruction, while registered in the apprenticeship program in accordance with the standards established by the state Department of Workforce Development and Advancement, Division of Registered Apprenticeship, and approved by the board;

 7. The nonresident applicant for a license has filed and maintained with the department an irrevocable consent for the director of the department to serve as service agent for all actions filed in any court in the Commonwealth; and